Jevgenija-student/english-for-designers/README.md

 **Chosen letter:** A

 **Why I chose this letter:**
-I chose the letter A because it is simple, strong, and visually balanced.
-It allowed me to focus on shape, contrast, and proportion rather than decoration.
+I chose the letter A because it is simple and strong, but now I wanted to give it a playful twist.
+Turning it into a 3D purple balloon adds volume, fun, and a unique character while keeping it recognizable.

 **Process:**
-I created several sketches and digital versions.
-Some versions were too decorative and difficult to read.
-I decided to keep the final design clean and legible.
+I started by sketching the letter A in a standard font.
+Then, I added rounded, inflated edges to make it look like a balloon.
+I used gradients of purple to create a 3D effect, with highlights and soft shadows to simulate light reflecting off the surface.
+Finally, I refined the contours to keep the shape clean and readable, even with the playful, bouncy style.

 ![Drop cap letter A](img/drop-cap.png)